 Based on current progress and governance capacity to improve fish stock health, no country achieved an

 ‘A’ or ‘B’ grade – in which most fish stocks are assessed and known to be sustainable.
-Just six countries – Chile, Iceland, Ireland, Latvia, Norway and the United States of America – received a ‘C’, the highest grade achieved.
-These countries achieve a Progress score of at least 40 out of 100 and have well-developed governance systems.
+Just ten countries – Chile, Denmark, Ghana, Iceland, Ireland, Latvia, Norway, Sweden, the United Kingdom of Great Britain and Northern Ireland and the United States of America – received a ‘C’, the highest grade achieved.
+These countries achieve a Progress score of at least 40 out of 100 and have developed governance systems.

 However, while progress has been made in some fisheries, additional work is needed to expand management across additional stocks to reach global sustainability goals.

-Eighty-two per cent of countries received a ‘D’ or ‘E’ grade – including five of the top ten countries with the highest marine catch in their waters: China, Indonesia, Japan, Peru and the Russian Federation.
+Eighty per cent of countries received a ‘D’ or ‘E’ grade – including six of the top ten countries with the highest marine catch in their waters: China, India, Indonesia, Japan, Peru and the Russian Federation.
 These countries have made limited progress toward SDG target 14.4, a substantial portion of their stocks are overfished or unassessed and/or their fisheries governance system is lacking the basic elements needed to effectively manage fisheries.

 Science-based fisheries management, in which policy and management actions are based on fisheries data, is essential for preventing overfishing and securing sustainable fisheries.25,26,27